TaoShuchang/AdvImmune/README.md

+##

 ## Cite

-If you find our work usefuol, please cite:
+If you would like to use our code, please cite:
 ```
 @inproceedings{tao2021advimmune,
   title={Adversarial Immunization for Improving Certifiable Robustness on Graphs},